 Adham Hafez is an award-winning artist working with choreography and sound, a theorist focusing on cognitive injustice, and a curator working with underrepresented historical narratives and minoritarian discourses.
 He is a PhD candidate at New York University with several MA degrees in political science from SciencesPo Paris, in choreography from Amsterdam University of the Arts, and in philosophy from New York University.
 Adam is the founder of HaRaKa, an Arab-International platform dedicated to movement and performance research and production.
 Currently he is the creative director of Wizara, the first blockchain-based company built by artists for artists.

 Jan-Tage Kühling is a theater and performance scholar, theater maker, and cultural worker.
 Currently, he is the director of the Goethe-Centre in Yerevan, Armenia.
-Prior to this, he was connected to the independent performance scene in Berlin, Germany, where he was working for the Performing Arts Programm.
+Prior to this, he was connected to the independent performance scene in Berlin, Germany, where he was working for the Performing Arts Program.
 He holds a PhD in Performance Studies from Freie Universität Berlin and an MA in Applied Theatre Studies from JLU Giessen.
 His artistic and theoretical interests include non-professional aesthetics, notions of home, and questions of transculturality, especially in “Central and Eastern” Europe.

 Eero Laine is Associate Professor in the Department of Theatre and Dance at the University at Buffalo, State University of New York.
-He is co-editor of Lateral, the journal of the Cultural Studies Association and participates in the Ends Network, developing collaborative methodologies for performance scholarship.
+He is co-editor of Lateral, the journal of the Cultural Studies Association, and participates in the Ends Network, developing collaborative methodologies for performance scholarship.

 Juliana Moraes is Assistant Professor of Dance at University of Campinas (UNICAMP), Brazil.
 An artist based in São Paulo and Campinas, her research engages with choreography and corporeality in theory and practice.
 Juliana holds a PhD in Arts from UNICAMP and an MA in Dance Studies from Trinity Laban Conservatoire for Music and Dance.
-She has received prizes such as the Sao Paulo State Art Critics Award, Vitae Foundation Scholarship, and the UNESCO Aschberg Bursary for Artists.
+She has received honors such as the Sao Paulo State Art Critics Award, Vitae Foundation Scholarship, and the UNESCO Aschberg Bursary for Artists.
 She is the director of the Laboratory for Experimental Practices in Choreography at UNICAMP’s Corporeal Arts Department.

 Evan Moritz is a PhD student at the University of Toronto’s Center for Drama, Theatre, and Performance Studies who received his MA in Theater and Performance at the University at Buffalo, State University of New York.
 He is interested in the outer limits of science-fiction and fact with current research focused on performances about Martian settlement and knowledge-making in the Canadian Arctic.